dooboolab-community/react-native-iap/README.md

   yarn add react-native-iap@next
   ```

-- Version `10.0.0` is a maitenance build.
+- Version `10.0.0` is a maintenance build.
 Many internal refactorings and clean up of the code.
 Special thanks to [jeremybarbet](https://github.com/jeremybarbet) for his contributions.
 Most notably all methods now take an object parameter instead of separate parameters.
 Please help us test

 - Version `9.0.0` The module migrates android sdk to [play billing library v5](https://qonversion.io/blog/google-play-billing-library-5-0).
 Our core maintainers [andresesfm](https://github.com/andresesfm) and [jeremybarbet](https://github.com/jeremybarbet) worked hard on this.